 Celebrate the reopening of The Wharf and introduce young people to theatre with this tale full of adventure, surprises and a little magic.

 Playing Beatie Bow was developed and produced with the assistance of the Australian Writers’ Guild David Williamson Prize.

 VISITOR SAFETY INFORMATION

-100% audience capacity: NSW Health has granted STC an exemption to the current Public Health Order, allowing us to increase audience capacity to 100%.
-This will apply for Playing Beatie Bow performances from Tue 9 Mar.
+100% audience capacity: STC is performing at 100% capacity in line with the current NSW Government Public Health Order.
 We encourage you to consider your comfort levels in a busy theatre setting before attending.

 Face masks are strongly recommended: NSW Health strongly recommends that all audience members over 12 wear a mask in our foyers and theatres, including during the performance.
 Please bring a face mask with you

 The situation is constantly evolving and safety measures may change before your performance.
 Please check the most up-to-date Visitor Safety Measures prior to your visit.